huserben/TfsExtensions/BuildTasks/overview.md

 ### Build Dependency Condition
 The second supported condition is the *Dependency Condition*.
 This condition will check the latest builds of the provided build definitions and will only trigger the new build if those last builds were successful.
-The example scneario for this could be that you don't want to trigger your Release build if your CI build is failing.
-Again you can specify a comma speratated list of build definitions that you would like to have included in the check.
+The example scenario for this could be that you don't want to trigger your Release build if your CI build is failing.
+Again you can specify a comma separated list of build definitions that you would like to have included in the check.

 ![Build Dependency Condition](https://raw.githubusercontent.com/huserben/TfsExtensions/master/BuildTasks/builddependencycondition.PNG)

 ### Failed Build Dependency Condition
 This condition is very similar to the *Build Dependency Condition* mentioned above.
 The difference is that it will check whether the latest builds of the provided build definitions were failing and will only trigger the new build if the builds failed.
 The example scenario would be that you have a scheduled build during the night that runs no matter what.
 Due to failing dependent builds it will fail as well.
 Now you fix the dependent build and you automatically want to trigger the build that failed during the nightly-run, but you only want to do that if it failed before.
-Again you can specify a comma speratated list of build definitions that you would like to have included in the check.
+Again you can specify a comma separated list of build definitions that you would like to have included in the check.

 ![Failing Build Dependency Condition](https://raw.githubusercontent.com/huserben/TfsExtensions/master/BuildTasks/failedbuilddependencycondition.PNG)